 On the flip side, always doing things you are not confident doing will weaken the way you view yourself and might, in turn, amplify insecurities and weaknesses purely based on mental performance and belief.

-What to keep in mind when setting a goal?
+What to keep in mind when setting realistic fitness goals?

 Not many people have the luxury of doing their sport full time, so prioritizing time and energy is crucial.
 More is not better — better is better.